Flute Academy 2023 will be held in-person this year. In Salem, at Chemeketa Community College. January 28th, 2023

 Performance, masterclass with four high school student performers, a flute choir event, and a warm-up by Zach Galatis (flutist with the Oregon Symphony).
 There will also be a session on flute repair and some flute demonstrations by Molly Duggan with Canter Repair.

 Masterclass for high school students, but ALL AGES and LEVELS welcome to attend the whole event.

 January 28th, 2023.
 Salem Building 1, Room 204.

 Time: 9:00 - 3:00.
 More specific times to be determined.

 Register to be a masterclass performer (for high school students): link coming soon!

 Register to audit/participate in the event: link coming soon!
 This is a great opportunity to hear a great recital, learn from Zach, hear Zach's feedback for the student performers, pick-up some warm-up tips, and play with others.

 ALL LEVELS and AGES welcome to participate in the event.
 There is something for everyone.

-The Flute Academy in Salem is an annual event that brings together local students and teachers for a day of performing, workshops, and a masterclass with flutists from our own Oregon Symphony, and other special guests!
-This is our newest event and aims to engage performers outside of our normal service area.
-The event takes place in the first or second week of February at Chemeketa Community College.
+The GPFS sponsored Flute Academy in Salem is an annual event that brings together local students and teachers for a day of performing, workshops, recitals, and a masterclass with Zach Galatis from our own Oregon Symphony!
+The event will be held in-person this year.
+Location is Chemeketa Community College.

-The Flute Academy is aimed specifically at high school students preparing for the spring competition season.
-The one-day event gives them a chance to perform for a local professional flutist, learn a new skill in our workshops, network with their peers, enjoy lunch together, and play in Flute Academy Flute Ensemble.
+The Flute Academy is aimed specifically at mid-valley high school students preparing for the upcoming solo and ensemble competition/adjudication.
+The one-day event gives students a chance to perform, receive feedback from a professional flutist, learn a new skill in the workshops, network with peers, enjoy lunch together, and play in Flute Academy Flute Ensemble.
 Flute Academy is open to all interested flutists of all ages and levels - you are invited to attend and learn!